 Thursdays, unknown dates, 1966: The Clint’s Club, 111 East Ann Street, Ann Arbor, Washtenaw County, Michigan

-The Prime Movers Blues Band (as they were billed on the posters designed by Michael Erlewine) played every Thursday night, from 9:30pm to 2:00am, for about two years (and for something like $35 a night for the entire band) as house band at a black club in Ann Arbor, called The Clint's Club (I don't know of any other white band that played in black clubs that early on, in the Midwest, and that also ever get a standing ovation!).
+The band played here every Thursday night from 9:30pm to 2am for a couple of years (and for something like $35 a night for the entire band).
+Michael Erlewine also designed the posters which promoted those gigs around town.
+“I don't know of any other white band that played in black clubs that early on, in the Midwest, and that also ever get a standing ovation!,” points out Michael.

 Friday, September 16 - Sunday, September 18, 1966: The Canterbury House, 330 Maynard Street, Ann Arbor, Washtenaw County, Michigan